Rahulkumar003/Library-management-system/README.md

 This is a Library Management System application developed using Object-Oriented Programming (OOP) principles.
 The system provides functionalities for both librarians and members/students.

 Table of Contents

-Features
+1.Features
-How to Run
+2.How to Run
-Input Validation
+3.Input Validation
-Error Handling
+4.Error Handling
-OOP Principles
+5.OOP Principles

-Sample Run
-Features
+1.Features
 Add Book:
 Allows librarians to add a new book to the library.
 Takes input for book details (title, author, total copies).